 How Purchasing In A Deed Restricted Community Will Affect Your Home Buying Process

-Getting a home in a deed restricted community can have a couple of impacts on your home buying process.
-Let’s run through them.
+Getting a home in a deed restricted community can have an impact on your home buying process.
+Let’s run through what may occur.

 The most obvious restriction has to do with limitations on being able to do what you want to do with your property.
 Ideally, you know what those restrictions are well in advance, but if you don’t find out about a deed restriction until the title search, any surprises could dissuade you from getting the property that you would have loved if it weren’t for a particular HOA restriction on the height of hedges, for example.

-Quicken Loans® won’t fund homes subject to any of the following deed restrictions:
+For example, some mortgage lenders won’t fund homes subject to the following deed restrictions:

 - Title provisions for a first right of refusal could impact a decision.
 A title provision means that anything where the association or other entity has the first option to buy the property won’t be funded.

-- Lenders might not want or be able to fund homes in areas specifically designated to only go to low-to-moderate income individuals: These are also known as affordable housing restrictions, Section 8 housing or inclusionary zoning.
+- Lenders might not want or be able to fund homes in areas specifically designated only for low-to-moderate income individuals.
+These homes can fall under affordable housing restrictions, Section 8 housing or inclusionary zoning categories.

-Properties that are intended for those ages 55 and over are eligible for financing, but they have to comply with both the Fair Housing Act and the Housing for Older Persons Act.
+Properties that are intended for those aged 55 and over are eligible for financing, but they have to comply with both the Fair Housing Act and the Housing for Older Persons Act.

 Now that you know what the rules are for purchasing or refinancing a property with deed restrictions, you can decide whether one is right for you.
 To find out whether your potential new home has a deed restriction in place, talk with your real estate agent, a representative from the community’s HOA or an agent at the county clerk’s office.